Zhouxiaoqing/psh/README.md

 psh - Naive shell with recursive descent parser
 ================================================

-Exercise on C and system programming
+Exercise on C and system programming.

 Goal
 -----